 Welcome New Employees

 Congratulations on your new position, and welcome to Northwestern University!
-You've picked a great place to work, and we’re glad to have you here.
+You've picked a great place to work, and we are glad to have you here.

 Keep in mind that onboarding is a process that takes several months.
 Take your time to get to know the lay of the land, both within your immediate work environment and the University as a whole.
 Take advantage of the many opportunities to network with fellow members of the Northwestern community; building relationships is key.
 Here are some of the first steps most University employees need to take to get started.

-Below are forms to bring with you on your first day, and additional steps you'll need to review and complete prior to your arrival on campus.
+Below are forms that you'll need to complete and additional steps that you'll need to review prior to starting in your new position.

 - Personal Data Form

 - State Tax Form

 - Employees working outside of Illinois must notify Human Resources to ensure the correct state withholding forms are submitted.
 Visit the Tax Information webpage for more details.

 - Your Federal tax form should be completed electronically via your onboarding module in myHR.
 You will receive access to this module once your new position is processed in our system.

 - For Foreign Nationals, please visit the Tax Information for Foreign Nationals Page